-On becoming aware of this morning’s incident, ACICIS immediately confirmed the whereabouts and safety of ALL students still in-country.
-All students in Bandung have been contacted by ACICIS staff today and are now accounted for.
-No ACICIS students were near the location at the time of the bombings, but was unaffected by the incident.
+ACICIS has taken steps to confirm the whereabouts and safety of ALL students currently in-country.
+All students have been contacted by ACICIS staff and are now accounted for.
+One ACICIS student was visiting Jakarta at the time of the bombings, but was unaffected by the incident.

-ACICIS has monitored Australian Embassy security advice and notes that the overall level of security advice for Indonesia (as provided on Smartraveller.gov.au) has not changed as a result of this incident.
+ACICIS monitors Australian Embassy security advice and notes that the overall level of security advice for Indonesia, including Jakarta (as provided on smartraveller.gov.au), has not changed as a result of this incident.
 ACICIS continues to monitor this, and other sources of information, closely.

-Students have been assured that if they feel disturbed by today’s incident – or at all unsafe – they should contact ACICIS in-country staff, who are available to discuss any concerns they might have.
+Students have been assured that if they feel disturbed by last night’s incident – or at all unsafe – they should contact ACICIS in-country staff who are available to discuss any concerns they might have.

 Similarly, staff at the ACICIS Secretariat in Perth are available to field any questions family, friends and member university staff might have about student safety and welfare at this time.
-Queries may be directed to the ACICIS Secretariat on 08 6488 6675 / firstname.lastname@example.org
+Queries may be directed to the ACICIS Secretariat on 08 6488 6675 or at firstname.lastname@example.org.